AdobeDocs/commerce-xd-kits/README.md

 ### Launching a deploy

-You can deploy using the GitHub actions deploy workflow see [deploy instructions](https://github.com/adobe/gatsby-theme-aio#deploy-to-azure-storage-static-websites). test
+You can deploy using the GitHub actions deploy workflow see [deploy instructions](https://github.com/adobe/gatsby-theme-aio#deploy-to-azure-storage-static-websites).